itsjoshuagraves/digitalgarden/content/journal/intentions/index.md

 That’s why declarations like “I face life’s challenges with peace and strength” matter.
 They don’t eliminate problems—they help you face them without needless suffering.

 Intentions aren’t magic.
 They’re a permission slip to be your authentic self.
 Write yours down.
 Post it somewhere visible.
 Let it be a touchstone in your mindfulness practice.

-Your text has been polished for readability and impact while maintaining your thoughtful tone.
-Let me know if further edits are needed!